balazsgaspar/MLP_2017_workshop/README.md

 Evaluation of the model is performed outside of those phases for the sake of detailed illustration.

+## Other Information

+Directory *scripts* contains various python scripts for data exploration.
+Script *scripts/move_data.py* illustrates how to save parquet data from a remote AWS S3 repository to local repository.

 ## Input Data Description